Mara Siana Conservancy, Greater Maasai Mara Region, Kenya

 Leleshwa Camp's remote location allows guests to encounter the Maasai Mara in a much more secluded manner than most visitors experience.
 The game reserve is world-renowned for its diversity and density of wildlife, and especially for its spectacular annual wildebeest migration.
-The 29,000-acre Siana Conservancy, created in 2010, borders the Maasai Mara National Reserve and secures the area around Leleshwa Camp for future generations of local Maasai people as well as visitors.
+The 35,000-acre Mara Siana Conservancy, established in 2015, borders the Maasai Mara National Reserve and secures the area around Leleshwa Camp for future generations of local Maasai people as well as visitors.
 The conservancy is home to all the main animal species found in the Mara ecosystem except black rhinoceros.

 Wildlife drives at Leleshwa encounter myriad plains animals, including gazelle, impala, wildebeest, hartebeest, topi, zebra and giraffe.
 Predators flourish here, too; the Mara is famed for its lions, which you may see hunting in the early morning or evening and resting under the trees in the heat of the day.
 Hyenas also patrol the plains in some of the largest numbers in Africa.
 Head out on game drives at dawn, then enjoy a guided bush walk in afternoon before rounding out the day with cocktails at sunset, followed by a night drive in search of nocturnal wildlife.
 Hot-air balloon safaris can also be arranged, followed by a champagne bush breakfast (additional cost).
 A visit to an authentic Maasai manyatta, or camp, is also an exciting cultural experience, a chance to meet local people and learn about their traditions and heritage.